Bisaloo/zarr-conformance-tests/README.md

   - installs their tools and its dependencies
   - provides the CLI interface path as the `zarr-cli` input in the GitHub Action
   - runs the GitHub Action defined in this repository
+- We do not run the conformance tests here but we gather conformance test runs from each individual implementation listed in `implementations.json`.

 ## Repository structure

 ```
 .
+├── .github/workflows/
+│   └── collect-conformance-tap-outputs.yml      # GHA workflow to collect the conformance test results from each implementation
 ├── README.md
 ├── action.yml                 # GitHub Action to be used in CI workflows of Zarr implementations
 ├── data/                      # Test data files used in the tests
+├── implementations.json       # List of Zarr implementations compared in the conformance tests
+├── outputs/                   # Collected test results from each implementation
 └── tests.sh                   # Definition of the tests and expectations, using the bats framework
 ```

 ## Usage